 \subsubsection{GCN}

-Graph Convolutional Networks (GCNs) are a class of neural networks designed for graph data.
-Type qualifier prediction can be modeled as a graph data task because ASTs can be represented as a graph.
-GCNs use \emph{graph convolution}, a propagation rule that updates the feature representation of each node by aggregating features from its neighbors (and the node itself).
-For AST prediction, GCNs can be particularly effective due to explicitly modeling local context: ASTs are inherently hierarchical and structured, where the context around a node (e.g., its parent or children nodes) significantly influences it.
+Graph Convolutional Networks (GCNs) are a class of neural networks for graph data.
+Type qualifier prediction can be modeled as a graph data task since ASTs can be represented as a graph.
+GCNs use \emph{graph convolution}, a propagation rule that updates the feature representation of each node by aggregating features from its neighbors and the node itself.
+For AST prediction, GCNs can be particularly effective, since they explicitly model local context: ASTs are inherently hierarchical and structured, where the context around a node (e.g., its parents or children) significantly influences it.
 GCNs leverage this local structure efficiently.
-They are also efficient in learning spatial features, which have been helpful for ASTs~\cite{zhang2019novel}.
+They are also efficient in learning spatial features, which have been helpful for ASTs~\cite{zhang2019novel}.\looseness=-1

 A more specialized graph neural network model might outperform a GCN by adapting to heterogeneous relationships.
 If different types of connections between AST nodes (e.g., data flow vs. control flow) play a significant role, models within the broader GNN category designed to handle such heterogeneity might be more effective.
 We investigate this possibility by comparing GCN with such a model, GTN.
 Certain GNN architectures might also be better suited for incorporating global context or long-range dependencies within the AST, which could encode dataflow information.